RicinApp/Ricin/docs/INSTALL.md

 ```

 ### Fedora
-On Fedora you need to compile ToxCore, Libsodium, and filter_audio from souce.
+On Fedora you need to compile ToxCore, Libsodium, and filter_audio from source.
 There is already sufficient documentation on this process, simply follow the guide to [Install ToxCore].

 ```bash